arun-srinivasan-builds/Cloud-Engineering-Systems/FEATURE_SYSTEMS.md

 # Feature Systems

-This document indexes the **curated Feature Systems** in this repository and routes directly to their **authoritative implementations and validation evidence**.

-Feature Systems surface **high-signal, end-to-end engineering systems** that demonstrate architectural judgment, execution depth, and verified outcomes.
-Each Feature System maps **1:1 to an Engineering System**, which remains the source of truth.
+This document lists the selected Feature Systems in the repository and links to their official implementations and proof of validation.
+Feature Systems highlight complete engineering solutions that show strong design decisions, practical execution, and confirmed results.
+Each Feature System directly corresponds to an Engineering System, which serves as the main source of truth.

 ---